H-L/japanese-symfony/README.md

 php app/console doctrine:database:create
 php app/console doctrine:schema:update

-#else We created a command to initialise a little work database :
+#We also created a command to initialise a little work database :
 php app/console app:initialise:db

 # Launch the server : will sync assets and lauch symfony server